Tuesday, March 31, 2026

 Rolling Stone #426/427, 19 July/2 August 1984

 Neglected housewife Rebecca Paulson begins to receive visions after accidentally shooting herself in the head.
-An as yet uncollected story by Stephen King (outside a special 30th anniversary edition of Skeleton Crew put out by PS Publishing in 2015), it would later become a section of his novel The Tommyknockers (1987), and adapted for The Outer Limits with a wonderful performance by the Catherine O'Hara.
+An as yet uncollected story by Stephen King (outside a special 30th anniversary edition of Skeleton Crew put out by PS Publishing in 2015), it would later become a section of his novel The Tommyknockers (1987), and adapted for The Outer Limits with a wonderful performance by the versatile Catherine O'Hara.
 You can read my extended review here.

 Sea Lovers by Valerie Martin 6/10